Xposed-Modules-Repo/ru.hepolise.volumekeymusicmanagermodule/README.md

 * OnePlus 10 Pro (Android 13 & 14)

-[Open an issue](https://github.com/Hepolise/VolumeKeyMusicManagerModule/issues/new) if you are experiencing some issues on your device
+[Open an issue](https://github.com/Hepolise/VolumeKeyMusicManagerModule/issues/new) if you are experiencing some troubles on your device